sharkwouter/minigalaxy/README.md

 Feel free to join the [Minigalaxy Discord](https://discord.gg/RC4cXVD) if you would like to help out.

+## Other GOG tools

+- [LGOGDownloader](https://sites.google.com/site/gogdownloader/), a GOG client for the command line

 ## Special thanks

 Special thanks goes out to all contributors: